-We have three wonderful scientists across the UK; all of whom have attended one or both of our family meet ups and have a special interest in the peroxisome.
-Their research is crucial in understanding the peroxisome and how it functions, which can in turn lead to better diagnostics in the future, and even better more effective treatments.
+There are three research teams across the UK; all lead by scientists who have attended all or some of our family meet ups and have a special interest in the peroxisome.
+Their research is crucial in understanding the peroxisome and how it functions, which can in turn lead to better diagnostics in the future, and more effective treatments.

 We are very lucky here at Zellweger UK, to have their support in raising awareness and understanding of such a complex and little known condition as Zellweger Spectrum Disorders.
 (As well as other peroxisomal disorders, as complex and devastating as ZSD.)